 1979 Steelers 16 at Patriots 13 Overtime MNF

-Grogan looks sharp early in this Monday Night season opener as the Pats march down the field to score on a Francis TD on their opening drive.
+Steve Grogan looks sharp early in this Monday Night season opener as the Pats march down the field to score on a Russ Francis TD catch on their opening drive.
 But Pittsburgh's pass rush intensifies and begins to rattle Grogan as the game progresses.

 Early in the 2nd, a great diving INT by Lambert sets up a 2-yd TD plunge by Thornton.
-Unfortunately, rookie Matt Bahr misses his first-ever PAT try (as well as his first FG try) and the Pats lead 7-6.
+Unfortunately, rookie Matt Bahr misses his first-ever PAT try (and later, his first FG try) and the Pats still lead, 7-6.
 Bradshaw uses Franco and Thornton extensively throughout the game and while Franco doesn't pile up huge yardage (26 att, 74 yds), his trademark cutbacks yield a number of key first downs.
 Young Thornton is perhaps even more effective, gaining 44 yds rushing and 41 yds receiving and scoring both Pittsburgh TDs.

 Stallworth is outstanding (5 rec, 95 yds), especially late, and although Swann manages only one catch for 19 yds, it's a spectacular leaping, head-over-heals, flipping masterpiece.
 Patriots TE Russ Francis (5 rec, 53 yds, 1 TD) is outstanding with a number of sensational grabs and is almost the undoing of the Steelers.